 Deborah F. Williams, Commissioner of Revenue, has served in that capacity since January 1, 1996.
 Prior to this date, Ms. Williams was the Assistant to the Commissioner and Meals Tax Administrator for eight years.
 She holds a Bachelor of Science degree in Education from Radford University.
-She is currently a member of the Northern Virginia League of Commissioners of the Revenue, the Virginia Association for Local Executive Constitutional Officers, the Virginia Association of Assessing Officers, the International Association of Assessing Officers and the Commissioners of the Revenue Association.
+She is currently a member of the Northern Virginia League of Commissioners of the Revenue, the Virginia Association for Local Executive Constitutional Officers, the Virginia Association of Assessing Officers and the Commissioners of the Revenue Association.
 In 1998, she received certification as a Certified Commissioner of the